romekb/yoRadio_spdif/README.md

 Standard ESP32 WROVER (or WROOM + External PSRAM) or ESP32-S3 is supported.
 PSRAM is required especially for AXS15231B display.

 What's new or changed:
+- Added support for 480x272 displays on NV3041A chips - Guition JC4827W543.
+- When the "Numbered playlist" option is enabled, the station number is also displayed on the player screen (e.g., 12:RMF FM).
+- When entering numbers using the remote, the * button deletes the last digit, and the Next/Prew button increases or decreases the selected number.
+- Cool shutdown animation (entering sleep mode, pressing POWER on the remote, or long-pressing the touchscreen in STOP mode).
+- Rewritten AXS15231B driver, fixes for the name day widget, and some bug fixes and improvements.
 - Fixed time flickering when getting time from NTP if RTC module is used.
 - Now VU widget work on 128x64 OLED's too.
 - Seek function for a song played from an SD card using the encoder 1.
 Press the encoder and rotate it.
 Now You can release the button and turn the encoder to fast forward/backward the song.
 After 5 seconds of inactivity, the encoder returns to standard mode.